travismacdonald/TrainingMode-CommunityEdition/README.md

 Training Mode - More has completely overhauled the build process.
 Now any developer can easily add new features to the modpack.
 Have some specific tech you want to train?
 Find a bug that's been annoying you?
 Come make a PR!

-Even if you aren't a dev, feel free to file an issue to request a new feature.
+Feel free to file an issue to request a new feature.

 Please note that releases are not being distributed at the moment.
 Building the ISO is currently restricted to developers.